dotnet/designs/accepted/2023/wasm-browser-threads.md

 # Multi-threading on a browser

 ## Goals
-- CPU intensive workloads on dotnet thread pool
+- CPU intensive workloads on dotnet thread pool.
+- Allow user to start new managed threads using `new Thread` and join it.
+- Add new C# API for creating web workers with JS interop.
+Allow JS async/promises via external event loop.
 - enable blocking `Task.Wait` and `lock()` like APIs from C# user code on all threads
     - Current public API throws PNSE for it
     - This is core part on MT value proposition.
     - If people want to use existing MT code-bases, most of the time, the code is full of locks.
     - People want to use existing desktop/server multi-threaded code as is.
-- allow HTTP and WS C# APIs to be used from any thread despite underlying JS object affinity
+- allow HTTP and WS C# APIs to be used from any thread despite underlying JS object affinity.
+- Blazor `BeginInvokeDotNet`/`EndInvokeDotNetAfterTask` APIs work correctly in multithreaded apps.
-- JSImport/JSExport interop in maximum possible extent
+- JSImport/JSExport interop in maximum possible extent.
 - don't change/break single threaded build. †

 ## Lower priority goals